spacekitcat/cmpress-tool/README.md

 - [x] Make everything use arrays instead of strings.
 This will improve data intergrity because it will use explicit unicode charcodes.
 It should also make it faster by eliminating string conversions.
 - [x] A sample program that can compress and save a file.
 - [x] A sample program that can decompress the above
-- [ ] Substring code is O(nm), but something like `Knuth–Morris–Pratt algorithm` would give O(n).
-This is essential for going past a dictionary of length 258 (i.e. window size is `16384`, it needs to generate 16384 strings from the read buffer and it then has search the window at 16384 positions for each of the 16384 strings).
-It would have to do 268435456 operations for every single packet (currently).

 - [X] 16-bit integer support (n.b.
 2^16 = 65536)
 - [X] The packet can only ever be 1 or 6, so the packet structure can be modified to eliminate the P marker and recieve the instruction instead from the packet header size.
 This brings the overall output size down.
 - [ ] The token locate code needs to be several times faster.
-The code needs to run faster to deal with a window size of 65000, which would make this implementation compress more efficiently.
+The code needs to deal with a window size of 65000.
+I think it would need a window size in this sort of ballpark to actually have the ability to compress above the compression packet storage overhead.
+See next bullet point:
+- [ ] Substring code is O(nm), but a suffix tree would be O(m + n).
+The dynamic solution for a 4096 byte dictionary could theoretically perform 16777216 (4096^2) operations per cycle (it starts a new cycle every single time it finds a new token), in comparison to 8192 with a suffix tree.
+See above.
 - [ ] The sliding window doesn't have any kind back pressure or ability to queue stream data
 - [ ] Release system